bbatsche/Verify/README.md

 ## Conjunctions

 Conjunctions are used tie your *subject* to your *assertions*.
 They control whether the assertion is "positive" (ie, assert that subject *is* a certain value) or "negative" (subject *is not* a certain value).
-There are also "neutral" conjunctions that do not change whether the assertion is positive or negative; they can be used to aid in readability in your tests.
+There are also "neutral" conjunctions that do not change whether the assertion is positive or negative; they can be used to make your tests a bit more readable.
 The default set of conjunctions are as follows:

 - **Positive**
     - `is()`